gitbasics/day-to-day-usage/README.md

 # Git day to day usage
+---

 ### Here are some commands you would use on a daily basis:
 * git clone
+  * Create a local copy of a remote repository
+* git add _changed-files_
+  * Adds specified files to the staging area in your repo
 * git commit
+  * Creates a new commit in your local repository from the changes in your staging area
 * git status
   * This will show you what, if anything, has changed in your working tree
   * Additional common options: